mikepthomas/projects/_posts/printer-filament.md

 ## PrimaValue PLA (Black)

-This filament was originally brought to print an [Out of Marbles Marble Machine](https://outofmarbles.com/).
+This filament was originally brought to print the barge boards and turning vanes of the [OpenRC F1 Car](openrc-f1).

 |                            Color                             | Hotend Temp                  | Bed Temp | Slicer Profile                                                                                                                             | Purchased From                                           | Avg Cost | KGs Purchased | Notes |
 | :----------------------------------------------------------: | ---------------------------- | -------- | ------------------------------------------------------------------------------------------------------------------------------------------ | -------------------------------------------------------- | -------- | ------------- | ----- |